realKarthikNair/markdown-resume/README.md

 pip install markdown weasyprint
 ```

-> 💡 WeasyPrint may require additional system libraries like `libpango`, `cairo`, and `gdk-pixbuf` depending on your OS.
+> 💡 On Linux WeasyPrint may require additional system libraries like `libpango`, `cairo`, and `gdk-pixbuf` depending on your OS.

 ---